SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions.md

 When we have **only one command** in the body of the **`if` statement**, we can **skip the curly braces**, indicating the body of the conditional operator.
 When we need to execute a **block of code** (group of commands), curly braces are **mandatory**.
 In case the braces are omitted, **only the first line of code** will be executed after the **`if` statement**.

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
-<td>It is a good practice to <strong> always include curly braces</strong> since this makes the code more readable, neater and cleaner.</td>
+<td>It is a good practice to <strong> always include curly braces</strong> since this makes the code more readable, neater, and cleaner.</td>
 </tr></table>

 Here is an example, where omitting the curly braces leads to confusion: